-Usually, Paget’s disease causes problems in the spine like spinal stenosis (the narrowing of the spinal canal) and kyphosis (an excessive curvature in the back).
+Usually, it causes problems in the spine like spinal stenosis (the narrowing of the spinal canal) and kyphosis (an excessive curvature in the back).
 It can also make you more susceptible to spinal fractures and has been linked to an increased risk of joint degeneration, leading to arthritis.

 Managing this degenerative condition